ACUTE CARDIAC CARE COURSE - 9.00 am to 4.30 pm

 The courses will be offered by Health Ed Professionals P/Ltd three to six times per year, depending on demand.
 Numbers are limited.

-The cardiac course is a very interesting elective for Undergraduate Nurses and all registered nurses.
+The cardiac course is a remarkably interesting elective for Undergraduate Nurses and all registered nurses.
 It has a strong clinical application.
 The course addresses knowledge and practical application of Advanced Life Support with the explanation of Life-threatening arrhythmias and treatment being addressed in detail.
 Assistance is given to all nurses on how to cope in a cardiac arrest.
 Very applicable for all registered and enrolled nurses.

 Anne has extensive knowledge on arrhythmias and 12 Lead ECGs and she will be supported by clinical teachers from hospitals.